 Additionally, a market benchmark will be determined that is appropriate for longer term investments based on the City's risk and return profile.
+The benchmark used will be a 0-3 year or 0-5 year standard market index and comparisons will be calculated monthly and reported quarterly.
 The investment advisor will provide return comparisons of the portfolio to the benchmark on a monthly basis.
 When comparing the performance of the City's portfolio, all fees and expenses involved with managing the portfolio shall be included in the computation of the portfolio's rate of return.
-This would include any inhouse management of the funds, as well as outside management.
+This would include any in-house management of the funds, as well as outside management.

-XI.
+XIII.
 REPORTING REQUIREMENTS